-- In the case of delay less than 150 days additional USD 5 per day as a late fine.
+- In the case of a delay of fewer than 150 days, additional USD 5 per day is a late fine.

 Tibet accommodation will depend upon the availability of the Hotel but most of the time we keep our guests in a minimum 3-star Property.
 We shall provide you with hotel details once you confirm the tour.

 Thimphu: Hotel Migmar/similar Phendyling/similar